sql-machine-learning/elasticdl/docs/designs/ps_design.md

 * pull model parameters
 * push gradients

-#### Initialization of model parameters
+**Initialization of model parameters**

 After starting, PS does not contain any parameter.
 For model variables, ElasticDL should initialize them before training process.
 For embedding vectors, ElasticDL adopts lazy initialization, i.e. initialize them when they are needed in training process.

-In distributed learning scenario, model variables can be very large and each PS node only contains a subset of model variables.
-We can't assume that memory of single PS node can store all model variables.
-Thus, workers are responsible for model variables random initialization.
-After random initialization, workers sends model variables to the corresponding PS node.
+Since a single PS pod may not have enough memory for big modle, workers are responsible for random initializing model variables.
+After initializing, workers push initialized model variables to corresponding PS pod.
 Here is the RPC call definition for pushing initialized model.

 ```proto
 service PServer{